Deoxyribonucleic Acid (DNA)

 Deoxyribonucleic Acid (DNA) Structure

-Each nucleotide has a nitrogenous base, a sugar called deoxyribose, and a phosphate group.
+Each nucleotide consists of a nitrogenous base, a sugar called deoxyribose, and a phosphate group.
 Adenine (A), Thymine (T), Guanine (G), and Cytosine (C) are four nitrogen bases present in the nucleotide of a DNA molecule.

-The nucleotides in deoxyribonucleic acid are joined to one another by covalent bonding between the sugar unit of one nucleotide and the phosphate group of the next.
+The nucleotides in deoxyribonucleic acid join to one another by covalent bonding between the sugar unit of one nucleotide and the phosphate group of the next.
 It results in the formation of an alternating sugar-phosphate backbone.

-The nitrogenous bases of the two separate polynucleotide strands are bound together by hydrogen bonding according to base pairing rules (A with T and C with G).
-These base pairings are essential for the formation of a double helix structure of DNA.
+The nitrogenous bases of the two separate polynucleotide strands bind together by hydrogen bonding according to base pairing rules (A with T and C with G).
+Therefore, base pairings are essential for the formation of a double helix structure of DNA.

 Nucleobase in Nucleic Acid

-The nitrogenous bases found in nucleic acid are aromatic heterocyclic organic compounds.
+The nitrogenous bases found in nucleic acids contain aromatic heterocyclic organic compounds.
 The bases are of two types, namely purines and pyrimidines.

 DNA Double Helix Structure

 The double helical structure of DNA was proposed by American biologist James Watson and English physicist Francis Crick in 1953.
-The elucidation of DNA structure is a milestone of modern biochemistry.
+The elucidation of DNA structure was a milestone of modern biochemistry.

-The silent features of DNA double helical structure are
+The silent features of the DNA double helical structure are

-• The deoxyribonucleic acid structure contains a right-handed double helix structure where two polydeoxyribonucleotide chains are twisted around each other on a common axis.
+- The deoxyribonucleic acid structure contains a right-handed double helix structure where two polydeoxyribonucleotide chains twist around each other on a common axis.

-• The two strands in deoxyribonucleic acid are antiparallel.
-Hence one strand runs in the 5´ to 3´ direction while the other is in the 3 to 5 direction.
+- The two strands in deoxyribonucleic acid are antiparallel.
+Hence, one strand runs in the 5´ to 3´ direction while the other runs in the 3 to 5 direction.

-• Each strand of this deoxyribonucleic acid has a backbone of hydrophilic deoxyribose phosphate on the outside of the DNA molecule while the hydrophobic bases are stacked inside the core.
+- Each strand of this deoxyribonucleic acid contains a backbone of hydrophilic deoxyribose phosphate on the outside of the DNA molecule.
+However, the hydrophobic bases are stacked inside the core.

-• The two strands in deoxyribonucleic acid are held together by hydrogen bonds formed by complementary base pairs.
+- The two strands in deoxyribonucleic acid hold together by hydrogen bonds formed by complementary base pairs.
 The A-T pair has two hydrogen bonds while the G-C pair has three hydrogen bonds.

-• The genetic information resides on one of the two strands in the DNA helix is called the template strand or sense strand.
-The opposite strand is antisense strand.
+- The genetic information that resides on one of the two strands in the DNA helix is called the template strand or sense strand.
+Thus, the opposite strand is the antisense strand.

-• The double helix structure of DNA has wide major grooves and narrow minor grooves along the phosphodiester backbone.
+- The double helix structure of DNA contains wide major grooves and narrow minor grooves along the phosphodiester backbone.
 Proteins interact with deoxyribonucleic acid at these grooves without disrupting the structure of the double helix.

 Chargaff’s Rule of DNA Composition

-Erwin Chargaff in late 1940 quantitatively analyzed the DNA hydrolysates of different living species.
-He observed that it had equal numbers of adenine-thymine residues and equal numbers of guanine-cytosine residues.
+Erwin Chargaff, in the late 1940 quantitatively analyzed the DNA hydrolysates of different living species.
+He observed that it contains equal numbers of adenine-thymine residues and equal numbers of guanine-cytosine residues.
 It is called Chargaff’s rule of DNA composition.

-The significance of Chargaff’s rule was not immediately realized but the strength of the double-helical DNA structure derived later by this rule.
-The single-strand DNA and RNAs which are generally single strands do not obey Chargaff’s rule.
+The significance of Chargaff’s rule was not immediately realized but the strength of the double-helical DNA structure was derived later from this rule.
+The single-stranded DNA and RNAs generally do not obey Chargaff’s rule.

 Other Types of DNA Structure

 Besides the double helical structure, it may also exist in various unusual structures.
-Such structures are important for the molecular recognization of DNA by proteins and enzymes.
+Such structures are important for the molecular recognition of DNA by proteins and enzymes.

 Some selected unusual structures of deoxyribonucleic acid are